 Now, this could mean that you don’t have dental insurance through your employer or through a family member’s employer benefits, including health and wellness accounts.
 It could also mean that you don’t have dental coverage available through your pension or a family member’s pension benefits, or that you haven’t purchased dental insurance for yourself or your family.

 However, the CDCP comes with a financial eligibility requirement as well.
+The program targets families with a household net income of less than $90,000 per year.

 In addition to these, you should be a Canadian resident for tax purposes and must have filed your tax return in the previous year.
 It’s also important to mention that even if you have dental coverage through provincial, territorial, or other federal government social programs, you can still qualify for the CDCP, provided you meet all the eligibility criteria.